 The address provided must be the child's current permanent address at the time of application.

 'At the time of application' means the closing date for applications.
-'Permanent' means that the child has lived at that address for at least a year at the time of application, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.

-If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested. and verified as necessary with the HCC Shared Anti-Fraud Service.
+'Permanent' means that the child has lived at that address for at least a year.

+Where a family has not lived at an address for a year at the time of application, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months and the child must be resident in the property at the time of application.
+If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested.